-residential are with materials walls and industrial grade flooring to ensure durability, decrease repair costs, and increase lifespan.
+Our residential homes are with sturdier materials and exits for staff and such as plywood reinforced walls and industrial grade flooring to ensure durability, decrease repair costs, and increase lifespan.

 Multiple living spaces provide ample room for residents so they are not forced into social situations.
 The residences are also equipped with multiple washrooms to further reduce the chance of conflict.